Spatio-Temporal Dynamics of Intention Understanding In Friendship: An Electrical Brain Imaging Study in Dyads with Shared Representations of Actions

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Patel, Nisa, "Spatio-Temporal Dynamics of Intention Understanding In Friendship: An Electrical Brain Imaging Study in Dyads with Shared Representations of Actions" (2012).
 Psychology - Theses.
-Paper 2.
+2.